ThirdRealityStudios/Singleton_pattern_and_Factory_pattern_Java/README.md

-# Single pattern and Factory pattern in Java
+# Singleton pattern and Factory pattern in Java

 This code (with the simple example of an IDE implementation) tries to illustrate the correct use of